 Before we go any further, let’s discuss exactly what the difference is between solid state drives and hard drives.
 SSDs are generally more expensive than HDDs so the associated hosting is more expensive too.
 Knowing what the performance differences are can help you justify the cost.

 The basics of hard drives

 The 1950s saw the invention of what is today’s hard drive storage technology.
-It’s based on magnetics and operates in a way rather similar to the way a vinyl record does.
-The data on a hard drive is stored on a metal disk which is mounted on a wheel that spins it.
+Based on magnetics, operating similarly to vinyl records.
+The data on a hard drive goes on a metal disk and mounts on a wheel that spins it.
 Each drive has a sensor called a drive head which moves along the disk to find data.
 The head reads the data and sends it to the computer.

-Interestingly, there is a similarity between hard drives and floppy drives, the soft magnetic disks that were broadly used for data transfer and storage in the past.
-However over the years hard drives evolved to store far more data, a typical modern hard drive stores several terabytes (TB) of data.
+Interestingly, there’s a similarity between hard drives and floppy drives.
+The soft magnetic disks that were broadly used for data transfer and storage in the past.
+However, over the years, hard drives evolved to store far more data.
+A typical modern hard drive stores several terabytes (TB) of data.